julian-klode/lingolang/docs/permissions.md

 # Permissions for Go
 In the previous chapter, we saw monads, linear types, and the two generalisations of linear types as capabilities and fractional permissions.
-This chapter introduces permissions for Go based on the concepts from 'Capabilities for Sharing'[@Boyland:2001:CSG:646158.680004], and certain operations that will be useful to build a static analyser that checks permissions on a Go program.
+This chapter introduces permissions for Go based on the concepts from 'Capabilities for Sharing'[@Boyland:2001:CSG:646158.680004], and certain operations that will be useful to build a static analyser that checks permissions on a Go program:

+1. Operations for checking whether certain types of assignments are allowed
+2. Operations for ensuring consistency and allowing to specify incomplete annotations for variables.
+3. Operations to merge permissions from different branches of the program
+4. An operation to create a permission for a given type

 In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in the `permission` package.

 The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful, and we also need to deal with legacy code and perhaps could use some other permissions for describing Go-specific operations, like a permission for allowing a function to be executed as a goroutine.